Code-Parrot-ai/10x-frontend-developer/intermediate/state-management.md

 2. **Context Provider Component**: `CountProvider` is a component that provides the state to its child components.
 It uses the `useState` hook to manage the `count` state and `setCount` to update this state.
 The `value` prop of `CountContext.Provider` is set to an object containing `count` and `setCount`, making them available to any child components.
 3. **Using the Context in a Component**: The `Counter` component utilizes `useContext(CountContext)` to access `count` and `setCount`.
 It renders a button that, when clicked, increments the `count`.

-## Redux
+## Redux 🔴

-Redux is a predictable state container designed to help you write applications that behave consistently across client, server, and native environments.
-It's most commonly used with libraries like React or Angular for building user interfaces.

-### Actions

-Actions in Redux are JavaScript objects representing payloads of information that send data from your application to your Redux store.
-They are the only source of information for the store.
-Actions must have a `type` property that indicates the type of action being performed.

-### Reducers

-Reducers are pure functions that take the current state of an application and an action, and return a new state.
-They are responsible for handling how the state in an application changes in response to an action.
-A key principle of reducers is that they should be pure functions, meaning they don't modify the state directly but return a new object with the updated state.
-Reducers should also handle different action types through a switch statement or if/else chains.
+Redux, an independent library, offers a comprehensive solution for managing state across various environments.
+It's particularly beneficial in complex applications where you need a robust and predictable state management system.

+### Core Components of Redux:

+- **Store**: The object that brings actions and reducers together, holding the entire state of the application.
+- **Actions**: Objects that send data from your application to your store using `dispatch()`.
+- **Reducers**: Pure functions that take the current state and an action as arguments and return a new state result.
+- **Dispatch Function**: A method that accepts an action or an action creator and then sends (or dispatches) that action to the store's reducer to update the state.
+- **Selectors**: Functions that allow you to query and derive data from the store's state, used for computing derived data, enabling the store to remain minimal and clean.
+- **Middleware**: Provides a third-party extension point between dispatching an action and the moment it reaches the reducer, used for logging, crash reporting, performing asynchronous tasks, etc.

 ![redux flowchart](https://cdn.hashnode.com/res/hashnode/image/upload/v1704880295358/lkwezwvh9.jpg?auto=format)

+### Example:

 ```
 import { createStore } from 'redux';